Contingent Convertible Bonds in Financial Networks: Financial Networks without CoCos

-We first focus on the ring and complete networks cases, and then extend our findings to the intermediate ones.
-The main finding of ~\cite{Acemoglou15} about the stability of ring and complete financial networks given a nonnegative exogenous shock $\epsilon>0$ can be summarized in the following \begin{theorem} Given $\varepsilon^{\ast} = n\left( a-s\right)$ and $y^{\ast} = (n-1)\left( a-s\right)$, then: \begin{itemize} \item as soon as $\varepsilon < \varepsilon^{\ast}$ (small shock regime) or $y < y^{\ast}$ (low exposure regime) the extent of contagion in the ring network is larger than that in the complete network. \item as soon as $\varepsilon > \varepsilon^{\ast}$ and $y > y^{\ast}$ default becomes systemic in both the ring and the complete networks. \end{itemize} \end{theorem} As shown in Appendix \ref{app:nococo}, for both cases, Theorem~\ref{th:nococo} can be proven analytically by solving the equilibrium Equation~\ref{rule} for bank fitnesses, and then comparing the extent of financial contagion.\\ Focusing on the extent of financial contagion and on banking distress, the left and right panels of Figure~\ref{fig:rf} indicate the values of E$(\boldsymbol{\phi})$ and D($\boldsymbol{\phi}$) as a function of the shock in the high exposure regime ($y>y^\star$), respectively.
-Both figures depict with a blue (green) continuous line the ring (complete) network and, dotted in black, where the contagion becomes systemic, $\epsilon = \epsilon^*$.
+The principal discovery in the study by \cite{Acemoglou15} concerning the resilience of ring and complete financial networks under the influence of a non-negative exogenous shock $\epsilon>0$ can be summarized (please refer to the Supplementary Material) in the following \begin{theorem} Given $\varepsilon^{\ast} = n\left( a-s\right)$ and $y^{\ast} = (n-1)\left( a-s\right)$, then: \begin{itemize} \item as soon as $\varepsilon < \varepsilon^{\ast}$ (small shock regime) or $y < y^{\ast}$ (low exposure regime) the extent of contagion in the ring network is larger than that in the complete network. \item as soon as $\varepsilon > \varepsilon^{\ast}$ and $y > y^{\ast}$ default becomes systemic in both the ring and the complete networks. \end{itemize} \end{theorem} Fig. \ref{fig:RR} illustrates the extent of financial contagion and banking distress as functions of the shock in the high exposure regime, ($y>y^\star$), with ring and complete networks represented by blue and green lines, respectively.